danapolsUM/mbot-ballbot-configured-files/README.md

 Thus, `mbot_oled_display.py` has been updated to subscribe to `MBOT_BALBOT_FEEDBACK`.

+This allows for the battery voltage to be properly displayed on the OLED.

 ### Installation

 Clone this directory.
 Then `cd` to the scripts subfolder of this directory and run the following: